 When you pack for a cruise it’s a bit different than packing for other travel, which is why you’ll need this cruise packing list.
 Most people have no idea what to take on a cruise, other than the clothes they will be wearing.

 I’ve been rerouted a few times and had my bag arrive at my destination later that night, and it’s no fun when you don’t have your toiletries.
 Last year my husband and I vacationed in Europe and waited for our bags for three days.
-Fortunately, we were on a Viking Cruise and they laundered our clothes every day.
+Fortunately, we were on a Viking Rhine River Cruise and they laundered our clothes every day.
 It was a good thing I followed my cruise packing list and brought a day bag!

-How to Pack for Cruise
+Tips to Pack for a Cruise

 First, you need to know specifically what to pack for a cruise.
 As I said, the most important thing to remember is your day bag and to use that cruise packing list.
 Check those two off and you’ll be set for emergencies.